overhangio/tutor/README.md

 ## Troubleshooting

+### Help!
+Your containers are eating all my RAM/CPU/CHEESE

+You can identify which containers are consuming most resources by running:

+    docker stats

 ### "Running migrations...
 Killed!"

 The LMS and CMS containers require at least 4 GB RAM, in particular to run the Open edX SQL migrations.
 On Docker for Mac, by default, containers are allocated at most 2 GB of RAM.
 On Mac OS, if the `make all` command dies after displaying "Running migrations", you most probably need to increase the allocated RAM.
 [Follow these instructions from the official Docker documentation](https://docs.docker.com/docker-for-mac/#advanced).